-Practical degree phase abroad
+Practical training phase abroad

-You can complete any practical portion of your degree course abroad, i.e. the first internship at the beginning of the course, the second internship towards the end and/or your thesis project.
-Depending on a student's degree subject, internships last anywhere from 8 to 24 weeks.
+You can complete any practical training portion of your degree course abroad, i.e. the first internship at the beginning of the course, the second internship towards the end and/or your dissertation project.
+Depending on a student's degree subject, internships can last anywhere from 8 to 24 weeks.
 The longer you are available to work at a particular company, the more likely your chances of getting an internship there.